 Most headlamps only put out a white light while the better ones will also have red, green or blue light modes and filters.

 Even on its lowest setting the white LED light can be too bright and uncomfortable to look at directly.
 If you’re sitting around the camp talking to your fellow backpackers the red light offers enough illumination without blinding the person you’re speaking to.

 The red light also works well as a comfortable reading light while hunters use the blue light.
-The other advantage of a red light mode is that it puts less strain on your eyes when you switch the headlamp on.
+The other advantage of a red light mode is that it puts less strain on your eyes.

 Because the red light doesn’t cause your eyes to dilate, you retain your night vision when you switch off the light.

 Having a strobe mode that flashes continuously gives you a great way to signal in case of emergency without running your battery down.

 Some trail-running headlamps will also have a rear-facing strobe light for additional safety when running along a road.